 Note: The clinic does not perform the initial allergy testing, nor does it administer the first round of injections.
 There are fees associated with the injection service, which may be insurance eligible.
 You need to have your allergist complete an Allergy Packet prior to your first appointment with the Allergy Clinic.
 You will be required to remain at the Health Center 30 minutes after receiving your injections to make sure there are no adverse reactions.

 The UCF Physical Therapy Clinic is a faculty practice that provides physical therapy services to UCF and the local community.
 All care is provided by licensed physical therapists who are clinical experts and faculty members of the UCF Division of Physical Therapy.
-The clinic within the Health Center is set to open in the Fall 2020 semester.
+Call them to make an appointment at 407.823.0377

 UCF Student Health Services is well equipped to assist Type 1 diabetic students with their day-to-day health needs.
 We can refer to a local endocrinologist if needed.
 There is also a Type 1 Diabetic program which provides a variety of special support and educational services.
 The group meets monthly and free dinner is provided!
 Please visit the Type I program webpage to submit your contact information to be included in the email announcements.